 Anyone!
 We do not have restrictions as to where you live.
 We have had students from over 49 different suburbs and 10 different states.
 The only restriction is that the students must be 5 years of age and attending kindergarten in the fall.
 The 8 to 10 year old group must be that….8 through 10 years of age.
 We also have had students with disabilities and our building is handicapped accessible.

 Class tuition for each class is $95.00 per student.
-Materials used in the older program are more costly so we keep the tuition same for both classes.
+Materials used in the older program are more costly.
 We do not receive funding from any organization.
 We have to do all fundraising on our own.
 The tuition does not cover our costs, but we keep going as best as we can, which is difficult.
 But our goal gives us the strength.
+As of June of 2019, we will open our classes for the 31st year.

 We offer snacks for both age groups.
 If a student has dietary restrictions we will abide by the parents wishes.